ephbaum/EphWordsBlog/src/content/blog/2023-09-24-2023-week-38-another-phoned-in-post.md

 Thursday was another beautiful day.

-After work I spent the afternoon and evening at Evergreen Rotary Park with Lou at her American Red Cross table.
+After work I spent the afternoon and evening at Evergreen Rotary Park for the Bremerton Farmer's Markit with Lou at her American Red Cross table.

 It was an incredibly lovely day for the market.